motion-canvas/motion-canvas/packages/docs/docs/guides/intro.md

 imprecise timing of a recorded voice over.

-Motion Canvas is not intended to be a full-sale replacement for a video editor like Adobe Premier, but it may replace some components of your workflow, like Adobe Illustrator or Adobe After Effects.
+Motion Canvas is not intended to be a full-sale replacement for a video editor like Adobe Premier Pro or DaVinci Resolve, but it may improve your workflow when combined with these other tools.

 Motion Canvas is Open Source, and relies on your feedback to inform its development.
 If you would like to report a bug or request a feature, you may